manassaloi/manassaloi.github.io/_posts/2019-08-26-learn-personal-finance-investing.markdown

 ---
 layout: post
-title:  "So you want to learn personal finance?"
+title:  "So you want to learn personal finance and investing?"

 ---
 I wrote a thread recently on the best books I have read on personal finance & investing.
 Turning it into a blogpost (with some minor edits).
 All the links take you to summaries for these books on my personal site